arenaxr/arena-docs/content/tools/persistance.md

 ### TTL
-Adding a `ttl` (int seconds) to the top level MQTT message for any `create` action signals that the object will be automatically deleted from peristence after set duration, as well as a correspdoning `delete` action message sent over pubsub. `ttl` implies that `persist` is `true`.
+Adding a `ttl` (int seconds) to the top level MQTT message for any `create` action signals that the object will be automatically deleted from persistence after set duration, as well as a corresponding `delete` action message sent over pubsub. `ttl` implies that `persist` is `true`.

 ### Templates